Powdermill Avian Research

 Spring Bander Training Workshops

 Two Bander Training Workshops will be offered at the Powdermill Banding Lab this Spring.
 Participants will work on developing or furthering their skills in extracting birds from mist nets and banding/collecting data on migratory birds.
-In addition, participants will practice putting up and taking down mist nets, species identification, and will be introduced to more advanced techniques of ageing and sexing birds.The first workshop will be for beginners (April 29-May 3) followed by an Advanced Bander Training session on May 6-10.
+In addition, participants will practice putting up and taking down mist nets, species identification, and will be introduced to more advanced techniques of ageing and sexing birds.The first session, a workshop for beginners, is now full, but there are still openings in our Advanced Bander Training Workshop (May 6-10).
 For more details, check out our Workshop webpage.
 To register or for more information, contact our Banding Program Coordinator, Luke DeGroote, by email (DegrooteL@carnegiemnh.org) or phone (724-593-7521).

 Our citizen science project, BirdSafe Pittsburgh, recently launched a new website